jzbor/moonwm/README.md

 ```

 `touchegg` also gets started if available, but it only really makes sense if you set it up properly.
+Same goes for `nextcloud`.
+If you have it installed it gets started.

 ## Customizing
 Custom values for colors and some other properties can be set via `xrdb(1)`.